 As well as paying the employees, the employer entered into an Enforceable Undertaking (EU) with the Fair Work Ombudsman.
 An EU is a legal document committing a business to following Australian workplace laws and undertaking a range of activities to make sure it’s doing this.
 An EU also sees affected employees back paid their outstanding entitlements and processes set up within a business to make sure underpayment doesn’t happen again.

 Under the EU, John’s employer provided written apologies to the underpaid employees and published an apology on his business’ website.
 The EU also required him to participate in workplace training, undertake regular audits, and make a donation to a not-for-profit organisation promoting the workplace rights of migrant workers.

-The FWO helps international students like John every day.
+The FWO helps international students like John with issues such as minimum wage, work conditions and more every day.

 Visit www.fairwork.gov.au/internationalstudents, call the Fair Work Infoline on 13 13 94 or call 13 14 50 for the Translating and Interpreting Service.

 The FWO recently updated their website www.fairwork.gov.au to include a web translator that allows you to translate their entire website into 40 languages other than English.